SamuelBismuth/TicTacToe/README.md

 # attention

-We put all the h files in the main folder because of automatics tests.
+We put all the h files and cpp files in the main folder because of automatics tests.

 #Summary